 The dancers denounced a range of new and pre-existing forms: ballet due to its European elitist foundations, Denishawn’s exoticism, the escapism of dance as entertainment promoted by musical theatre and revues, and the abstract compositions of major modern dance leaders, which they considered bourgeois.
 In searching for a revolutionary technique, WDL artists drew from a repertoire of dance styles that ranged from folk dances to the emerging modern dance techniques.
 League members criticised the choreography of Graham and Humphrey but viewed their techniques as appropriate forms to convey revolutionary ideologies.
-Themes of WDL dances were drawn from major preoccupations of the larger worker’s movement – the New Dance Group’s 1933 dances were Hunger, Uprisings, and War Trilogy.
+Themes of WDL dances were drawn from major preoccupations of the larger worker’s movement—the New Dance Group’s 1933 dances were Hunger, Uprisings, and War Trilogy.
 Sophie Maslow’s Two Songs About Lenin (1934) paid tribute to the Soviet leader.
-In 1933 Edith Segal created dances about lynching and racism in the Red Dancers’ Southern Holiday and Scottsboro.
+In 1933, Edith Segal created dances about lynching and racism in the Red Dancers’ Southern Holiday and Scottsboro.
 Helen Tamiris and Her Group were also regulars at WDL events, presenting dance cycles on socially conscious themes and versions of her masterpieces Negro Spirituals (1928) and Whitman Suite: Salut au Monde (1934).
 Anna Sokolow’s satires, such as the trio Death of a Tradition (1934), critiqued bourgeois conventions, while the Theatre Union Dance Group performed her larger group creations, such as Anti-War Cycle (1933).

-The New Dance Group’s banner, ‘Dance is a Weapon in the Class Struggle’, encapsulates the WDL perspective.
+The New Dance Group’s banner, “Dance is a Weapon in the Class Struggle,” encapsulates the WDL perspective.
 The focus on a dance responsive to the lives of workers was informed by Marxist ideology and beliefs about the function of art in society, with some League members belonging to the Communist Party.
 They performed at strike meetings, at benefits for left wing organisations, and in choreographic competitions called Spartakiades, which were modelled on Soviet sports games.
 Poetic accompaniment helped ensure clarity of expression, as seen in Miriam Blecher’s award-winning Van der Lubbe’s Head (1934) for the New Dance Group.
 The dance was about the execution of a Dutch Communist accused of setting fire to the Reichstag, Germany’s political centre, an event which marked Hilter’s rise to power as conveyed in Alfred Hayes’ poem.
 Jane Dudley evoked the physical toll of the assembly line work in Time is Money (1934), working with the rhythms of Sol Funaroff’s poem of the same name.

 Legacy

 The dances presented under the auspices of the WDL generated debates in the mainstream, leftist, and specialist dance press about modern dance aesthetics, providing platforms where dancers defended and challenged perspectives of art while developing as performers and choreographers.
 Their short dances experimented with diverse modes of communication and choreographic expression, using poetry, working with accompanist-composers, and across a variety of musical styles.
 The search for a revolutionary technique to match their dance ideals, to empower the worker and prompt social change, marked a radical departure from existing dance trends.
-Dances presented at WDL events attracted the attention of critics such as John Martin of the New York Times and Margaret Lloyd of the Christian Science Monitor as well as reviewers from left-wing publications such as the New Masses, Daily Worker, and New Theatre (originally published as Workers Theatre).
+Dances presented at WDL events attracted the attention of critics such as John Martin of the New York Times and Margaret Lloyd of the Christian Science Monitor, as well as reviewers from left-wing publications such as the New Masses, Daily Worker, and New Theatre (originally published as Workers Theatre).
 The WDL also established multiple strands of recreational dance activities, spreading beyond New York into cities such as Boston, Philadelphia, Chicago, and Detroit.

 Stacey Prickett